HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 ![](fig/nyquist-1.png){alt="Left - a diagram of two round cells (blue, 10 micrometre wide) overlaid by a perfectly aligned 10 micrometre pixel grid.
-Right - the equivalent image with a grayscale colormap" width="80%"}
+Right - the equivalent image with a grayscale colormap - the cells are displayed as two separate, white squares." width="80%"}

 When the cells lie at the centre of each pixel, we can easily detect them as separate objects in our final image.
 The issue comes when the cells are offset